Eagle warrior

-The life of Aztec warriors was one of constant battle, and the primary purpose for this continual warfare was to take prisoners to be sacrificed to their gods.
+The life of Aztec warriors was one of constant battle, and the primary purpose of this continual warfare was to take prisoners to be sacrificed to their gods.
 As the Aztec Empire expanded, however, the expansion of the empire in size and power became increasingly important.

 In current culture, the eagle warrior is a representation of the Aztec culture, and therefore the Mexican tradition.
 Some companies use the eagle warrior as a symbol that denotes strength, aggressiveness, competitiveness, and remembrance of the ancient cultures of Mexico.
-AeroMexico's logo, for instance, shows a cuāuhtli.
+Aeroméxico's logo, for instance, shows a cuāuhtli.

-Aztec Society
+Aztec society

 The empire was composed of different social classes: kings (thought to be gods), nobles, generals, priests, peasants, and finally slaves.
 Politically, the society was based around the independent city-state, called an altepetl, composed of smaller divisions (calpulli), which were again usually composed of one or more extended kinship groups.
 Aztec society was highly complex and stratified, composed of several hierarchies.
 The society depended on a rather strict division between nobles and free commoners, both of which were themselves divided into elaborate hierarchies of social status, responsibilities, and power.
 A commoner would not have the same rights to land and dress code as a noble would, even down to regulating the materials they were allowed to use in their clothing.
 Economically the society was dependent on agriculture, and also to a large extent on warfare.
 Other economically important factors were commerce, long-distance and local, and a high degree of trade specialization.